-There are 2 leagues in Spain.
-The 1st one covers 95% of bands.
-You make underground stuff that’s based on your influences, you like what you do, and the motivation is to express yourself and you stick to that, but you’ll be bound to a local scene.
-You might be able to talk to a label, sign a small deal, get a bit of funding to release a record, which is what most local bands go through.
+There are two categories of music acts in Spain, and the first one covers 95% of bands: you make underground stuff that’s based on your influences, you like what you do, and the motivation is to express yourself and you stick to that, but you’ll be bound to a local scene.
+You might be able to talk to a label, sign a small deal, and get a bit of funding to release a record, which is what most local bands go through.
 But the other 5% have a huge amount of major label money for promotion.
-So only the music made for the goal of being promoted fits into that category.
-Its not about being good or not.
-So in a world where people are being constantly bombarded with distractions and media, spending lots of money on advertising and radio is how those bands get heard.
-People get familiar with the song whether they like it or not and then its what they expect to hear in clubs and on the radio.
+So only bands that make music for mass consumption will fit into that category.
+It’s not about a band being “good” or not.
+In a world where people are being constantly bombarded with distractions and media, spending lots of money on advertising and radio is how those bands get heard.
+People get familiar with the song whether they like it or not and then it’s what they expect to hear in clubs and on the radio.

 What about just being a good band that gets promoted on its merits?

 There are exceptions who overcome the funding wall, of course.
 I can think of John Talabot, who does a lot of international gigs.
-But a fundamental difference is that places like the US and UK have a strong culture of going out to clubs and big venues to hear live music, whereas here in Barcelona, its more conservative in that regard.
+But a fundamental difference is that places like the US and UK have a strong culture of going out to clubs and big venues to hear live music, whereas in Barcelona it’s more conservative in that regard.
 We don’t have it in our culture to just go out for the sake of music and listen to just any band.
-People here who are motivated to go out and hear music do their research, check out songs online, pick their favourite venue and then go out.
+Here, people who are motivated to go out and hear music do their research first, check out songs online, pick their favorite venue and then go out.
 But you’ll have a hard time convincing your friends to go with you if they aren’t into the same kind of music.
 So it’s hard to find a group of people to go with, unlike places like New York or London where people go clubbing in groups just for the fun of it.
-Its one of our handicaps of having a scene full of small bands.
-If you can’t afford to play at a venue that already has a strong inertia of audiences that attend it regularly by default, things can be hard.
+It’s one of the problems that faces a scene full of small bands: if you can’t afford to play at a venue that already has a track record of audiences that attend it regularly, things can be hard.

 If the live scene is such a struggle, do bands have to pay a fee if they want to perform at certain venues?
 I’ve heard that such things might happen.

 What I’ve seen is that bands sometimes enter into competitions for promo.
 So if you’re new band that no-one knows of and your skills aren’t even top-notch, you might partake in a competition among bands, for which you have to pay to cover the competition’s expenses.
-But its something that happens as PR for new bands.
-The finalists usually get to play at big venues like Razzmatazz that they’d only dreamed of playing at.
+So it’s marketed as PR for new bands.
+The finalists usually get to play at big venues that they’d only dreamed of playing at, like Razzmatazz.

-My experience with meeting young people from Spain living abroad is that they seemed quite avid about the grunge and alt rock music of the 90s.
+My experience with meeting young Spaniards that are living abroad is that they seemed quite avid about the grunge and alt-rock music of the 90s.
 Pearl Jam, Soundgarden, Matchbox 20, etc. So apparently this isn’t an enthusiasm that’s widespread in Spain itself?

-Well, I’ve played bass, keyboards and synths in many bands since I was 15.
+Well, I’ve played bass, keyboards and synths in many bands since I was fifteen.
 I’ve also recorded classical music, since my father was a symphony conductor.
-He also played the bassoon alongside my uncles, who played different instruments.
+He also played the bassoon alongside my uncles, who all played different instruments.
 On occasion they would ask me to jump in and help with the recordings, and it was amazing to record 100 people in a big room with 25 mics.
-But the classical industry is very different.
-They rely heavily on public funds and external support.
+But the classical music industry is very different; they rely heavily on public funds and external support.
 So my main experience is in these two fields, classical recording and studio recordings.

-What’s your preference, recording of classical or modern music?
+What’s your preference, recording classical or modern music?

-Modern recording, because its what I’m working with now.
+Modern recording, because it’s what I’m working with now.
 But I do recommend that people seek out the classical recording experience.
-To have headphones on and listen to the depth and detail of whats being recorded is amazing.
-Later, of course, it gets mixed and subdued, but even there it’s very different from mixing rock music.
-With classical music, you shouldn’t overdo the compression and EQing, and harmonic distortion is a no-no. But modern music is about loudness, harmonics and brightness.
-Classical music is the opposite, where its about detail and depth.
-So mic placement is crucial, the type of mic also, and you need to know how to capture specific timbres.
+To have headphones on and listen to the depth and detail of what’s being recorded is amazing.
+Later, of course, it gets mixed and subdued, but even then it’s very different from mixing rock music.
+With classical music, you can’t overdo the compression and EQing, and harmonic distortion is a no-no. Modern music is about loudness, harmonics and brightness, whilst classical music is the opposite, where it’s about detail and depth.
+So mic placement is crucial, as well as the type of mic, and you need to know how to capture specific timbres.
 You can’t record a violin the way you would a brass section.
 The room will reflect the instruments differently and you need to place the room mics properly.